vmware-archive/nsxraml/md-version/nsxvapi.md

 6.2.3 | Method introduced.

 ## truststore
-Working with Certificates
+Working With Certificates
 =============
 NSX Edge supports self-signed certificates, certificates signed by a Certification Authority (CA), and certificates generated and signed by a CA.

 ### /2.0/services/truststore/certificate
-Working with Certificates and Certificate Chains
+Working With Certificates and Certificate Chains
 ------

 * **post** *(secured)*: Import a certificate or a certificate chain against a certificate